dotnet/runtime/docs/coreclr/building/windows-test-instructions.md

 ### Building Individual Tests

-Note: build-test.cmd or build.cmd skipnative needs to be run atleast once
+Note: build-test.cmd or build.cmd skipnative needs to be run at least once

 * Native Test: Build the generated Visual Studio solution or make file corresponding to Test cmake file.